 The opposite torque against the normal running torque is applied to bring the motor speed down as per the set point of the inverter frequency.

-Why Braking is Required?
+Why is Braking Required?

-Because of high inertia, the load connected to the motor shaft does not allow the motor to decrease the speed at the same rate as inverter frequency.
-In this situation, the motor speed is more than the synchronous speed of the motor and it will work as a generator.
+Because of high inertia, the load connected to the motor shaft does not allow the motor to decrease the speed at the same rate as the inverter frequency.
+In this situation, the motor speed is more than the synchronous speed of the motor, and it will work as a generator.
 The synchronous speed of the motor is;

 s= (Ns-N)/Ns